mpievolbio-scicomp/cancer_sim/paper.md

 yield their position to host a new cancer cell in a subsequent time step.

+### Simulation results
 After the simulation, the tumour matrix, and the lists of lineages and frequencies of each mutation in the tumour are exported to files.
 Furthermore, the virtual tumour can be sampled and a histogram over the frequency of mutations will be visualised.
 Alternatively, a saved tumour can be loaded from file and then subjected to the sampling process.

+### Outlook
 Future investigations and expansions of `CancerSim` will focus on  sampling of tumour specimens in a specific spatial pattern.
 Additionally, the effects of chemotherapy can be modelled by the introduction of different modes of cell death.
 Our model only considers sequencing noise for mutated cells.
-Future improvements of our model will also consider other sources of sequencing noise, e.g. read errors from non-mutated sites which would lead to false-positive cancer detections.
+Future improvements of our model will also consider other sources of sequencing noise, e.g., read errors from non-mutated sites which would lead to false-positive cancer detections.